mateusoliveira43/cly/README.md

 # Example of use

-In the scripts's folder, the `example` Python package and `run_example` Python module are example of use of the script.
+In the scripts folder, the `example` Python package and `run_example` Python module are example of use of the template.

 To run the example, run
 ```